lunchboxer/ziplearn/README.md

 # ZipLearn #
+This software currently does nothing useful.
+It is a structure within which development will take place.

 It's a webapp for dynamically presenting classroom content with interactive possiblities for the students.
 At first it was a slideshow that I could easily control with my phone.
 Then I wanted to let the students use their phones to participate in instant polls which assess comprehension and give the one leading the class instant feedback.
 I also decided that I wanted complex interactive widgets in the presentation such as a scoreboard for games, a timer, and even a simple whiteboard.
 Then I thought wouldn't it also be cool if the students could use their phone for references while during the class.
 They could look at notes for the class, review vocad used or see example sentences.
 In short I wanted to use a webapp to empower the students and the one leading the class to be more involved and deliver or receive content in the most time-appropriate manner possible.

 The fist goal is 0.1.0, an app that does something.